-\\\\ Complementary Diagnostic Assays are neither defined nor described in the IVDR but are generally understood as recommended but not required for the safe and effective use of a medicinal product.
-They may for instance aid physicians in identifying patients who may be relatively more likely to derive benefit from treatment with a particular medicinal product b.
-Blood glucose monitoring devices
+&lt;sup>9 Complementary Diagnostic Assays are neither defined nor described in the IVDR but are generally understood as recommended but not required for the safe and effective use of a medicinal product.
+They may, for instance, aid physicians in identifying patients who may be relatively more likely to derive benefit from treatment with a particular medicinal product

-Such a device intended to monitor levels of medicinal products, substances or biological component is classified IVDR Annex XIII, rule 3 (j).
-Please see for further information the Chapter 6 - Clinical Evidence Levels section 'Clinical Performance of IVD Devices for Therapeutic Drug Monitoring (TDM)'
+Such a device intended to monitor levels of medicinal products, substances or biological components, is classified IVDR Annex XIII, rule 3 (j).
+For more information please go to chapter - Clinical Evidence Levels, section 'Clinical Performance of IVD Devices for Therapeutic Drug Monitoring (TDM)'.